-Imagine this.
 You’re sitting at your desk.
-It’s been about 2 hours since you took the little white tablet, with the goal of finally clearing that to do list you’ve been too busy to finish for the past 2 weeks.
+It’s been about two hours since you took the little white tablet, with the goal of finally clearing that to do list you’ve been too busy to finish for the past two weeks.

 You get up and take a lap around the office, and you even make yourself a soothing cup of peppermint tea… but it just won’t go away.

 This is a feeling common experience of those taking modafinil.

 The benefits of the drug can’t be denied, but every now and then the anxiety it produces becomes too much to handle.

 Why does modafinil make me feel so anxious?
 How can I prevent it?

 We get into the details between this connection and offer some solutions so that you can get back to crossing tasks off your to-do list.